TERMZL0ckd0wn/StandPy/README.md

-# StandPy
+# StandPy - (Stand - Er)
-A Standby Mode written in Python for small SBC's (or other machines imaginable)
+A Standby Mode written in Rust for small SBC's (or other machines imaginable)